 At IIAS locations, you can use the card to pay only for items identified on a list of eligible health care expenses kept by the merchant.
 You'll need to use another form of payment for any non-eligible items.
-You can find a list of merchants using an IRS-approved IISA at uc.conexisfsa.com.
+You can find a list of merchants using an IRS-approved IIAS at wageworks.com/ucfsa.